From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Privacy-Aware System Prompt

-\paragraph{System Prompt (verbatim).}
+\textbf{System Prompt (verbatim).}

-\paragraph{Usage in experiments.} We used this same system prompt to all benchmark and case-study runs in the mitigation experiments (\S\ref{sec:benchmark_eval}).
+\textbf{Usage in experiments.} We used this same system prompt in all benchmark and case-study runs of the mitigation experiments.
 Agents receive identical task inputs as in the undefended setting; the prompt constitutes the only change, allowing isolation of the privacy--utility trade-off.